bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 #.
 Enter the details as outlined above.

-XXX This section is pointless; if it's not obvious, we should make it more obvious :-)
+.. todo:: This section is pointless; if it's not obvious, we should make it more obvious :-)

 .. _edit-products: